CMAP-REPOS/cmap_trip-based_model/src/Mode-Dest-TOD/README.md

   (including Emme).
 A conda environment file is included in the GitHub repository, which installs everything you need into an environment called "CMAP-TRIP".

-  > mamba env create --file conda-environment.yml
+  > conda env create --file src/Mode-Dest-TOD/conda-environment.yml

   All the necessary files for a basic run of the model using the default base year inputs are already in the `Database` folder of this repository, except for the